0x9ONU/Obsidian-Notes/4 - Senior Year/Fall 2025/Ancient Philosophy/Week 5/Ancient Philosophy - Week 5 Day 2.md

 He says that he has **abandoned** scientific inquiry.

+## A Hypothesis: Above Material Causes

 ```ad-quote
 title: Phaedo 100b
 This, he said, is what I mean.
 It is nothing new, but what I have b never stopped talking about, both elsewhere and in the earlier part of our conversation.
 I am going to try to show you the kind of cause with which I have concerned myself.
 I turn back to those oft-mentioned things and proceed from them.
 I assume the existence of a Beautiful, itself by itself, of a Good and a Great and all the rest.
 If you grant me these and agree that they exist, I hope to show you the cause as a result, and to find the soul to be immortal.
 ```

+- Socrates decided to stay in jail when he had a chance to escape because he believes that it as a good thing to do.
+- $1+1=2$ not because you bring two objects together, but because they participate in the Form of Twoness.

+## Forms

+The *nature* of the Forms:
+1. Some Forms exclude each other  (ex.
+Tallness and Shortness)
+2. A thing can partake of one Form at a time (i.e. they are constraint by laws of logic).
+If so, one of the Forms retreat and get out of the way or perish.

+Opposites do no come form each other; rather, a thing admits of opposites. (ex.
+Hot does not become Cold (and vice versa) but rather Hot things become Cold things).
+- In addition, there are certain qualities that do not admit of the contrary

+## Refutation of Cebes

+- Fire then makes a body Hot (and never Cold)
+- Fever makes a body Ill (never Health)
+- One makes a body Odd (and never Even)

+- Similarly, Soul makes a body Living (and never Death)
+- The soul then always admits of life and never its opposite (death)
+- If so, the soul is *deathless*
+- If so, it is indestructible
+- If so, it cannot perish (and hence it retreats or goes away).

+**$\therefore$ The soul is immortal**